Summary Information

 U.S.S.
 Virginia - War Diary, 1917

-Translation of a German soldier's letter from the area of the Pavillon de Chasse of the Boise de La Tournelle, as well as a document pertaining to the interruption of an American baseball game by French authorities.
+Report on torpedo attacks, "The Mercanti of Brest," report on Belleau Wood, transcript of a speech by the First Lord of the Admiralty, translation of a German soldier's letter from the area of the Pavillon de Chasse of the Boise de La Tournelle, messages about Liberty Loans, organization chart of Naval forces in France, and a document pertaining to the interuption of an American baseball game by French authorities.

 World War I - Publications, 1919-1920